Tornado Watch Vs

 Tornado Watch: The Early Signal

 A tornado watch is issued by the National Weather Service (NWS) when meteorologists see the atmospheric conditions that typically lead to tornado formation.
-Also, this usually involves a mix of warm, moist air near the surface and colder, dry air high up—creating what’s called a supercell environment.
+This usually involves a mix of warm, moist air near the surface and colder, dry air high up—creating what’s called a supercell environment.
 When these conditions align over a large area, the NWS issues a watch that can cover hundreds of miles.

 Watches aren’t issued lightly.
 They require specific radar signatures, like a hook echo or velocity couplets, that suggest rotation in a thunderstorm.
 And while not every storm in a watch area produces a tornado, the probability is high enough to warrant attention.